Efficient implicit solvers for models of neuronal networks: Numerical experiments

 \subsection{Validation tests}

-The goal of this first set of numerical experiments is to validate our implementation and to assess the sensitivity to the results to the error tolerance (for the adaptive implementation) and to the size of the time step (for the non adaptive implementation).
+The goal of this first set of numerical experiments is to validate our implementation and to assess the sensitivity to the results to the error tolerance.
 To do this, we consider a FN network with $N=100$ cells with a sparse lattice connectivity matrix and the timescale separation $\varepsilon=0.05.$ The initial conditions have been selected as follows.
 The first component $x$ of each cell is sampled randomly with uniform distribution in the interval $[-2,-1]$, once for all computations.
-The second component has been chosen as $y=f(x), $ where $f$ is given by \eqref{def:f}, so that the initial conditions are close to the attracting part of the slow manifold.
-In the first test, we have selected a final time $T=200$ and we have varied the absolute and relative tolerances as ${\tt atol}={\tt rtol}=10^{-3},10^{-4}, 10^{-5}.$ Figure \ref{fig:FN_1} shows the time evolution of the first component of cells 1-5 and 50-55 for the reference solution, showing the typical activation and deactivation pattern.
+The second component has been chosen as $y=f(x), $ where $f$ is given by \eqref{def:f}, so that the initial conditions are close to the attracting part of the slow manifold \cite{fenichel:1979}, in order to ensure that the orbit will be directly approaching the attracting limit cycle of the system.

+In the first test, we have selected a final time $T=200$ and we have varied the absolute and relative tolerances as ${\tt atol}={\tt rtol}=10^{-3},10^{-4}, 10^{-5}.$ Figure \ref{fig:FN_1} shows the time evolution of the first component of cells 1-5 and 50-55 for the reference solution in the left panel, and the time evolution of the second component of cells 1-5 and 50-55 for the reference solution in the right panel, showing the typical activation and deactivation pattern.

+In Table \ref{tab:errors_test_1}, the $l^{\infty}$ relative errors (with respect the reference solution described at the beginning of this Section) of the different economical ESDIRK solvers are reported for decreasing tolerance values.
+Errors are computed for the $x $ component of the first cell in the FN system, but all component of all cells display similar behaviour.
+The errors are of the same order of magnitude of those obtained with the corresponding standard solvers.
+In Table \ref{tab:ratios_test_1} we report instead the CPU time ratios of the standard ESDIRK methods versus their economical counterparts, highlighting the superior performance of the proposed reformulation.

-In Figure \ref{fig:tols}, the error and CPU ratios of standard ESDIRK method versus their economical variants are displayed, highlighting the superior performance of the proposed methods.
-In particular, it can be observed that the reformulation of the systems for the economical solvers allows in general to obtain a more effective error estimation, as well as to reduce the computational effort.
-A more detailed comparison of the error behaviour of different methods is shown in Figure \ref{fig:FN_2}, where we display the absolute errors for the $x$ component of the first cell in the network.
+A more detailed comparison of the error behaviour of different methods is shown in Figure \ref{fig:FN_2}, where we display the absolute errors for the $x$ component of the first cell in the network, as computed with tolerance values ${\tt atol}={\tt rtol}=10^{-4}. $ Notice that the sharp peaks in the error evolution correspond to the activation/deactivation phases of the cell kinetics model.